eerimoq/simba/examples/music_player/README.rst

 MUSIC PLAYER
 ============

-A minimalistic music player.
+A minimalistic stereo music player.

-This application needs a speaker connected to DAC1 and a SD card with songs in the root folder.
-The format of the songs must be the extepced format by the DAC hardware, often 16 bits samples.
+This application needs two speakers, one connected to DAC0 and the other to DAC1, and a SD card with songs in the root folder.
+The format of the songs must be the expected format by the DAC hardware.
+For Arduino Due, one 12 bits sample for each channel tagged with the channel number in the 13th bit are packed into a 32 bits number.
+Use music_player.py to convert uncompressed wav-files to this format.

 Example shell commands to list, play, pause, resume and stop songs.